2020PB/police-brutality/reports/California.md

 * https://twitter.com/jkishore/status/1267216022634999808

-### Police beat and pepper spray protestors | May 31st
+### Police beat and pepper spray protesters | May 31st

-Protestor who repeatedly says he cannot see is shoved by an officer with a baton.
-The filmer yells at the officer that the protestor is having trouble seeing.
+Protester who repeatedly says he cannot see is shoved by an officer with a baton.
+The filmer yells at the officer that the protester is having trouble seeing.
 The officer pepper sprays the filmer.

-tags: shove, strike, arrest, pepper-spray, spray
+tags: shove, strike, arrest, pepper-spray, spray, protester

 id: ca-losangeles-45